 speaker

 Chief Executive Officer

 Yeah, I'll give you the first shot.
-I still believe over the next three years, Bonnie, as I said many times, that heated tobacco technology will be the prevailing technology because it has a highest ability in terms of taste and satisfaction to convert people.
-Now, in terms of segmentation, I believe in most markets we will need one or two heat not burn technologies if I stay with this segment and probably two to three over time consumable price segments, so we can cover mostly the vast majority of the markets, there will be exclusions where you need to cover four price segments with probably two technologies.
-And we'll talk next week about the next step in technology for aerosolization in heat not burn, which will address many of the pain points consumers have today.
-Now, clearly, the heated tobacco product is one category, I think that's the fastest growth both in terms of revenue and bottom line and volume.
+I still believe over the next three years, Bonnie, as I said many times, that heated tobacco technology would be the prevailing technology because it has the highest ability in terms of taste and satisfaction to convert people.
+Now, in terms of segmentation, I believe in most markets we will need one or two heat-not-burn technologies if I stay with this segment, and probably two to three over time consumable price segments so we can cover mostly, you know, the vast majority of the markets, there will be exclusions where you need to cover four price segments with probably two technologies.
+And we'll talk next week about the next step in technology for aerosolarization in heat, not burn, which will address many of the pain points consumers have today.
+Now, clearly, the The heat of tobacco product is one category.
+I think that's the fastest growth, both in terms of revenue and bottom line and volume.
 The second is obviously e-vapor.
-We are entering this market because I believe there is consumers there that want to switch trade to this product, there is a lot of dual users and we see also dual users between heat not burn and e-vapor that obviously we would like to capture, I think we can also capture consumers for other e-vapor products.
-The key there is clearly to leverage the infrastructure and the brand name of Icos, I think the product is very good and that's the first reactions we get, but we need to build equity because that's a problem for the category as you know and also consumer loyalty because for the economics to be at best for e-vapor you don't only need to be premium positioned, but you also need to have loyal consumers because if you discount just products and you sell them and then a consumer has 10 different products from 10 different competitors and consumes half a cartridge of your product per week, it's very difficult to make turn and more importantly it's very difficult to maintain an infrastructure.
-Now we have the advantage of having a lot of infrastructure with Icos that we can leverage, the equity of Icos is undeniably the best in the RRP, so I think that's helpful, technology is good, we are premium so I think we can make in roads in this category and then obviously we were also going to expand in the pure nicotine products like nicotine pouches or the P3 over time, although I think this is more occasional use products than predominant use products, so that's a little bit and again sorry to cut this here, but we're going to elaborate this more in more extensively next week.
+We are entering this market because I believe there is consumers there that want to switch trade to this product.
+There is a lot of dual users, and we see also dual users between heat not burned and eVapor that obviously we would like to capture.
+I think we can also capture consumers for other eVapor products.
+The key there is clearly to leverage the infrastructure and the brand name of ICOS.
+I think the product is very good, and that's the first reaction we get.
+But we need to build equity because that's a problem for the category, as you know. and also consumer loyalty, because for the economics to be at best, for Evapor, you don't only need to be premium positioned, but you also need to have loyal consumers, because if you discount just products and you sell them, and then a consumer has 10 different products from 10 different competitors and consumes half a cartridge of your product per week, it's very difficult to make a turn, and more importantly, it's very difficult to maintain an infrastructure.
+Now, we have the advantage of having a lot of infrastructure with ICOS that we can leverage.
+The equity of ICOS is undeniably the best in the RRP, so I think that's helpful.
+Technology is good.
+We are premium, so I think we can make inroads in this category.
+And then, obviously, we were also going to expand in the pure nicotine products like nicotine pouches or the P3 over time, although I think this is more occasional use products than predominant use products.
+So that's a little bit, and again, sorry to cut this here, but we are going to elaborate this more extensively next week, okay?

+speaker